nicoveraz/wifi-mac-changer/README.md

 ## After Running the Script

-After the script completes, you'll need to manually connect to your desired Wi-Fi network.
+### After the script completes:

+You'll need to manually connect to your desired Wi-Fi network.
+The MAC address change will persist until the next reboot.
+If you set a temporary computer name, it will persist until you run the script again without the -n option or until you reboot.

+### Reverting Changes

+The MAC address change is automatically reverted upon system reboot.
+The temporary computer name is automatically reverted when the script exits or when you run the script again without the -n option.

 ## Caution